-The Indian Health Service only provides abortions when continuing the pregnancy will endanger the patient’s life or when the pregnancy is a result of rape or incest.
-To be eligible for an abortion under the rape or incest exception, the patient must report they were a victim of rape or incest within 60 days of the date on which the rape or incest occurred.
+It depends.
+Indian Health Services funds only cover abortions when continuing the pregnancy will endanger the patient’s life or when the pregnancy is a result of rape or incest.
+To be eligible for an abortion under the rape or incest exception, the patient must report they were a survivor of rape or incest within 60 days of the date on which the rape or incest occurred.

 I am a member of the military.
 Can I obtain an abortion at a military hospital, and will it be covered by my health insurance?